Interview with Dr James Hendrie Burt. One

 JB: In this.

-NM: What I love about this is you’re still looking forward.
+NM: So you’re, what I love about this is you’re still looking forward.
 Brilliant.

 JB: Oh, I’m still looking forward.